openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 Responsible for APB communication: passing information to and from the I2C CSR module through the APB interface.
 It handles the APB protocol, including address decoding, data transfer, and control signal generation.

-**I2C PERIPHERAL CSR**
+**I2C Peripheral CSR**

-The I2C peripheral CSR assigns values to CSRs and drives the interrupt port for APB and I2C.
-It takes input from the APB slave interface and the I2C peripheral interface.
+The I2C peripheral CSR houses the CSRs of the I2C Slave and drives the interrupt port for APB and I2C.
+The CSRs are common to both the APB and I2C interfaces.
+The Firmware can access theses CSRs via the APB interface and the external I2C master can access them via the I2C interface.
 The CSRs manage the I2C device address, enabling/disabling the I2C slave, and configuring timing parameters for I2C operations and FIFO management.
+The external I2C master needs to access the CSRs for different parameters related to transmitting such as interrupt configuration, checking FIFO status, and reading/writing data.
+Please refer to the :ref:`I2C Slave CSRs<i2c_slave_csr>` section below for a detailed description of the CSRs.

 This module also instantiates two FIFOs: